Sgt. Frank Bignami

-Because I had been promoted out of boot camp I was lucky enough (yeah, right!) to be given the assignment of platoon leader (or something close to that).
+Because I had been promoted out of boot camp I was given the assignment of platoon leader (or something close to that).
 There was a troop handler who was really in charge, and they had us (the trainee “platoon leaders”) to do some of their grunt work.
 You could tell the troop handlers from everybody else because they wore brightly colored helmet liners most of the time.
 I think my Sergeant’s helmet was green metal flake.
 I know his name was Frank Bignami.

 The troop handlers didn’t let us forget that we were fresh out of boot camp and didn‘t yet know squat.
 They weren’t as mean as drill instructors and didn’t expect us to act like recruits but they still made sure we knew our place.

-If one of us called them Sir, they would let us know straight away that they weren’t officers, and just to call them by their rank and name.
+If one of us called them Sir, they would let us know straight away that they weren’t officers, and to just to call them by their rank and name.
 The first time I spoke to Sgt.
-Bignami I called him Sir and he told me that he had too much integrity to be an officer, so please don’t call him sir, like he was one.
-I thought that was a great and funny line and I never forgot it.
+Bignami I called him Sir and he told me that he had too much integrity to be an officer.
+I thought that was a great and funny line, I never forgot it.

 Sgt.
 Bignami could be pretty stern with us but he did a good job helping us make the transition from boot to marine.
 He was usually a pretty good guy (compared to Drill Instructors) and was fairly nice to us most of the time, but he did do one thing to me that I resented.
 I’ll get to that later.